fluxrider/playlist_shuffle/README.md

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
 In VLC Media Player [1] 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.

 Parole Media Player 1.0.1 (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible) [5].
 Aside from this small history, it is **stateless**.
-This behaviour would be hard to infer without the source code.
+This behavior would be hard to infer without the source code.
 Rhythmbox 3.4.2, a Gnome player, seems to be using a **stateless** algorithm as well, as I could hear the same song multiple times before every song was heard in the sequence.

 Both Windows Media Player 12.0.16299.248 and iTunes 12.3.2.35 go over all songs once before going over the sequence again, and both prevent the same song to be played twice in a row.
 However, at the sequence looping boundaries, it is possible to hear the same song again if at least one other song has been played in between (i.e. minimum distance is 2).